 Mention a Hawaiian vacation to your family and you’ll quickly escalate to the Best.
 Parent.
 Ever.
 There’s plenty of reasons why from beaches to Hawaiian culture, but which island to visit with your kids?
-Our guest author votes for Maui and gives us these 10 fun things to do with kids in Maui, Hawaii.
+We vote for Maui with these 10 fun things to do with kids in Maui, Hawaii.

 10 Fun Things To Do With Kids In Maui, Hawaii

 Hawaii isn’t just a place for adults to enjoy a romantic holiday.
-Maui offers its fair share of beaches, pools, underwater fun, and educational experiences including these top things to do in Maui with kids:
+Maui offers its fair share of beaches, pools, underwater fun, and educational experiences.
+Need some Maui travel inspiration with the kids?
+Here are 10 fun things to do in Maui with kids.

 1. Maui Ocean Center